AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Experiments

-\textbf{Results.} The results of the Hit@10 metric are summarized in Tab.\ref{tab:induc}.
-In the inductive setting, it is more important to learn the general relational patterns that can be generalized from the training KG to the inference KG.
-AdaProp performs the best in the different datasets and different split versions.
-This demonstrates that the long-range information is common in different KGs and it can be generalized to a new KG whose entities are not seen during training.
+\textbf{Results.} As shown in Table~\ref{tab:induc}, the constrained propagation methods GraIL and CoMPILE, even though have the inductive reasoning ability, are much worse than the progressive propagation methods RED-GNN and NBFNet.
+The patterns learned in the constrained range in GraIL and CoMPILE are not well generalized to the unseen KG.
+AdaProp consistently performs the best or second best in different datasets with all the split versions.
+This demonstrates that the learned adaptive propagation paths can be generalized to a new KG where entities are not seen during training, resulting in strong inductive reasoning ability.